Crate Training A Puppy: The Smart WayFebruary 15, 2021 2021-02-19 18:04

 Put the crate in a quiet part of the house to make this easier.

-Often times dogs start to really appreciate the crate as a place that they know they can go to if they need some alone time.
+Dogs often start to really appreciate the crate as a place that they know they can go to if they need some alone time.
 You can leave the door open if your dog is not in it, and it may well be that over time he will seek out his crate to nap or just wind down if he is over-stimulated.

 How Long Can An 8 Week Old Puppy Stay In His Crate?